yuekaizhang/dynamo/examples/sglang/docs/dsr1-wideep-h100.md

 limitations under the License.
 -->

-# Running DeepSeek-R1 Disaggregated with WideEP
+# Running DeepSeek-R1 Disaggregated with WideEP on H100s

 Dynamo supports SGLang's implementation of wide expert parallelism and large scale P/D for DeepSeek-R1!
 You can read their blog post [here](https://www.nvidia.com/en-us/technologies/ai/deepseek-r1-large-scale-p-d-with-wide-expert-parallelism/) for more details.
 We provide a Dockerfile for this in `container/Dockerfile.sglang-deepep` and configurations to deploy this at scale.
 In this example, we will run 1 prefill worker on 4 H100 nodes and 1 decode worker on 9 H100 nodes (104 total GPUs).